Itayventura/Itayventura/README.md

 #### 2021-now &emsp; Full Stack Developer at Neema.

 - developed reactive applications using Java, MySQL, JavaScript, HTML, CSS.
-- worked on a microservice written in Quarkus. the project embraces the Asynchronous model. it has an independent MySQL database designed and implemented from scratch.
+- worked on a microservice written in Quarkus. the project embraces the asynchronous model. it has an independent MySQL database designed and implemented from scratch.
 - got to know Vert.x and its fundamentals.
 - gained experience in database design, database maintaining, SQL programming, Query optimization, solving deadlocks & database locks
 - monitored production applications on daily basis.
 <br></br>
 #### 2020-2021 &ensp; Independent
 - developed some web applications using the Spring Framework by leveraging Spring Boot, Spring Data, Spring Data Commons, Spring Data Rest, Spring Hateoas, Spring Cloud, Spring MVC.
-- used Junit for testing my apps, and Mockito for unit testing.
+- used Junit and Mockito for testing.
 - learnt Docker and built an image for my apps.
 - integrated RabbitMQ as a message broker
 - contributed to an open source project